In this newsletter:

 To order Balm of Gilead a.k.a.
 Balsam Poplar, click: Balsam Poplar

-To order any of our other fine Artisan Essential Oils, click on link below.
+To order any of our other fine Artisan Aromatics, click on link below.

 Finally, if this newsletter is just not "your cup of tea", we'd appreciate it if you would forward this email on to friends and family who might be interested.
 Please let them know that they can subscribe to our mailing list and receive future updates and newsletters by visiting our website: www.aromatherapy-school.com